Embracing Hierarchy. The Goods and the Bads of Organisational Structures

 But quite to opposite is true.
 Hierarchy is a crucial element of a well-functioning organisation.
 If done well, it makes the organisation more efficient and stable and allows it to adapt quickly to changing environments.
 If done wrong, it can disrupt the entire organisation and bring it to its knees.

 While hierarchy does evolve spontaneously, an organisation’s leaders should shape it proactively to avoid common pitfalls it can produce.
-To do this they have to understand what is a hierarchy, how it affects the organisation and what mistakes they should avoid.
+To do this, they have to understand what a hierarchy is, how it affects the organisation and what mistakes they should avoid.
 So let’s dive!

 Systems, systems everywhere